 Solid Shampoo & Soap

 There’s a surprising selection of shampoo bars.
-A top-rated traveler favorite is Peach not Plastic shampoo bars, while those who want an all-natural and environmentally-friendly product may appreciate Garnier Whole Blends sustainable and natural shampoo bars.
+A top-rated traveler favorite is Peach not Plastic shampoo bars.
+At the same time, those who want an all-natural and environmentally-friendly product may appreciate Garnier Whole Blends sustainable and natural shampoo bars.

 Reusable Drinking Bottles